Federal legislation

 Spousal / common-law partner exception

-A non-Canadian buying jointly with a Canadian-citizen or PR spouse / common-law partner is exempt for that joint purchase.
+A non-Canadian buying jointly with a Canadian-citizen or permanent-resident spouse / common-law partner is exempt for that joint purchase.
+This is the most common path through the ban in everyday transactions.
+Note that the BC 20% additional Property Transfer Tax still applies to the foreign spouse's proportionate share of the property.

 Frequently Asked